adapter-hub/adapters/adapter_docs/method_combinations.md

 In the configuration classes of `adapter-transformers`, these gating mechanisms can be activated via `use_gating=True`.
 The full UniPELT setup can be instantiated using `UniPELTConfig`[^unipelt]:

-[^unipelt]: Note that the implementation of UniPELT in `adapter-transformers` follows the implementation in the original code, which is slighlty different from the description in the paper.
+[^unipelt]: Note that the implementation of UniPELT in `adapter-transformers` follows the implementation in the original code, which is slightlty different from the description in the paper.
 See [here](https://github.com/morningmoni/UniPELT/issues/1) for more.

 ```python
 from transformers.adapters import UniPELTConfig